 If you have small children, you may be wondering how to remove stains from a mattress that have come about from illness or accidents.
 Little ones who are still toilet training may leave you pondering how to remove urine stains from a mattress.
 Other times, sweat or even vomit may leave an unsightly stain on the mattress, but you don’t necessarily have to run out and buy a new one.

-Using a little biological laundry detergent, like Persil small & mighty Bio, on the affected area, can help to remove the worst of many stains.
+Using a little biological laundry detergent, like Persil Bio Liquid, on the affected area, can help to remove the worst of many stains.
 Just remember to test the detergent on a small area of the mattress first.
 After applying laundry detergent, leave the mattress to dry before using it again and give it a good spritz of a deodorising spray to remove any nasty odours.
 Duvets and pillows can be a bit more straightforward to treat, find out how here.

 How to remove blood stains from a mattress